-Level of Trade
+2. Level of Trade

-Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, Commerce will calculate NV based on sales at the same LOT as the U.S. sales.
-Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).24 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in
+Section 773(a)(1)(B)(i) of the Act states that, to the extent practicable, Commerce will calculate NV based on sales at the same level of trade (LOT) as the U.S. sales.
+Sales are made at different LOTs if they are made at different marketing stages (or their equivalent).31 Substantial differences in selling activities are a necessary, but not sufficient, condition for determining that there is a difference in the stages of marketing.32 In order to determine whether the comparison market sales were at different stages in the marketing process than the U.S. sales, we reviewed the distribution system in each market (i.e., the chain of distribution), including selling functions and class of customer (customer category), and the level of selling expenses for each type of sale.

-21 See Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review, 74 FR 40167 (August 11, 2009), and accompanying IDM at Comment 3.
+30 See Certain Orange Juice from Brazil: Final Results of Antidumping Duty Administrative Review, 74 FR 40167 (August 11, 2009), and accompanying IDM at Comment 3.